-I’ve been extremely honoured to have ongoing and past affiliations with some of Kitchener-Waterloo’s local art and community organizations:
+I have been extremely honoured to have had affiliations with some of Kitchener-Waterloo’s local arts and community organizations:

 The Art District Gallery